kelseyhightower/secrets-controller/README.md

 # Secrets Controller

-The secrets-controller is example Kubernetes controller that syncs a single vault secret to Kubernetes.
+The secrets-controller is an example Kubernetes controller that syncs a single vault secret to Kubernetes.

 ## Usage